Learn Backbone.js Completely

 Before we Continue

-What is Backbone.js and Why Learn It?
+What is Backbone.js and Why You Should Learn It

 What is Backbone.js?